33. In Love With Spring: My Novel Online

 “Mine will be afraid of yours.”

 “Mine would never hurt yours!”
-For a moment she considered softening the expression; maybe make the eyes bigger and more expressive.
-But right away decided not to.
+For a moment she considered softening the expression; make it smile.
+But right away she decided not to.

-Her turn to be uncomfortable.
-Then her gaze traveled above his head to the clock on the wall.
-“Oh no, I have to get going!”
+It was her turn to be uncomfortable, then her gaze traveled above his head to the clock on the wall.
+“Oh no, it’s after five already!
+I have to get going.”

-She got up and went to the sink to wet some paper towels.
-He put the jar of glaze aside for when she was ready; it was an unpopular color and this was the only jar he had.
+She got up and went to the sink to wet some paper towels and he went to put the glaze back.
 They met in the closet.
-He cleared off a spot on a shelf for her, too high up for her.
+He cleared off a spot on a shelf for her dinosaur, way up high.
+“Let me,” he said, taking it from her.

 “Hi,” she said.

 An eternity passed.
-She was so close, so dizzyingly close… he coughed to clear his throat.
+They were so close, so dizzyingly close…he coughed to clear his throat.
 “Hey, um, so if you want, I could drive you home.”